Barcelona Style Interior Design: - Key Elements and Ideas

 -

-Arrange your furniture to create an open, conversational flow.
-Favor low sofas, floating media consoles, and armless chairs to maintain visual spaciousness.
-Avoid overfilling the room; generous negative space between items is part of barcelona style’s DNA and makes the space feel larger and calmer.
+Position your furniture in a way that promotes an open flow.
+Opt for low-profile sofas, floating TV consoles and armless chairs.
+Avoid overfilling the room, since generous negative space around objects is in barcelona style’s DNA and makes the room look larger and calmer.

 -